abinit/abinit/doc/tutorial/gw1.md

 A brief description of the formalism and of the equations implemented in the code can be found in the [[theory:mbt|GW_notes]].
-The different formulas of the GW formalism have been written in a [[pdf:gwa.pdf|pdf document]] by Valerio Olevano (who also wrote the first version of this tutorial).
+The different formulas of the GW formalism have been written in a [[pdf:gwa|pdf document]] by Valerio Olevano (who also wrote the first version of this tutorial).
 For a much more consistent discussion of the theoretical aspects of the GW method we refer the reader to the review